dmitryikh/co_lib/README.md

 ```

 # Build Instruction
-`co_lib` is header only library.
-It uses conan package manager to manage its
+`co_lib` uses conan package manager to manage its dependencies and also to be included
-dependencies and also to be included into other projects.
+into other projects.

 To build the package locally: